Sabbatical FAQ

 Honestly, a sabbatical is more focused on what a pastor will NOT do.
 After consulting with other churches and pastors, Pastor Rob is working with a sabbatical advisor to help him navigate the recommended stages of sabbatical:

 - Release and Rest.
 During this first phase he will disengage from the ministry and leadership responsibilities.
 It doesn’t mean ceasing from all activity.
-Rather, it means stopping ministry activities and, where possible, other areas of leadership and stress.
+Rather, it means stopping ministry activities and, where possible, other areas of leadership and job responsibility.
 He will lean into what restores him emotionally and physically and feeds him spiritually.

 - Reflection and Revision.
 During this phase, he will consider how God has spoken in the past and posture himself to hear His voice in the present and for the future.
 He will schedule extended times alone with God, to listen for his voice and what God wants to say to him, and ask the Father, “What changes in ministry, leadership, thoughts and habits would you like me to change as a result of hearing from You?”